castillanoiananthony/ForASE-JAXA/docs/INSTALLATIONS.md

 Hi from Ian Anthony Castillano
 I wanna share my sweet struggles in installing ros and gazebo for JAXA

-According to the instruction manual
+According to the instruction manual the INT-BALL2 have the following operation environment:
+- OS: Ubuntu 18.04
+- Middleware: Robot Operating System (ROS/Melodic)
+- Body Processor: Nvidia Jetson TX2, Linux for Tegra (Ubuntu Based File System)